ESGF/esgf-vocab/docs/source/index.md

 DRS validation is a feature that validates a character string against a vocabulary term.
 This feature is based on the DRS semantics of the terms, i.e. :
 - The drs_name field of a plain term
-- Or the regex field of a term pattern.
+- Or the regex field of a pattern term.

 For composite terms, each part of the term is validated one by one and falls under one or other of the validation conditions described above.